rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### New Vulnerability Exception

-This action is used to check for new InsightVM vulnerability exceptions
+This trigger is used to check for new InsightVM vulnerability exceptions

 ##### Input